Console Light Web Monitoring Panel#

 Attention

-Summarizes statistics of queries in the DNS shared memory zones, generated from the /status/resolvers/ API section.
+This tab summarizes query statistics in DNS shared memory zones, generated from the /status/resolvers/ API section.
 The following data is presented for each zone:

 Zone